 The Cape Cod MPO staff shall apply specific criteria in the review of transportation strategies.
 These criteria are applied to estimated changes in safety.
 The primary goal of the RTP is focused on safety: "Provide safe travel options for all users."
-Safety is of such importance that it is recognized in its major appendix of the RTP.
+Safety is of such importance that it is recognized in the RTP.